remilagorce/remilagorce/README.md

 🔥 My name is Rémi, fullstack developer from France

+❤️‍🔥 Tech and business enthusiast

+🧘‍♂️ Stoic, rationalist, and spiritualist.
+Constantly striving for personal growth, self-mastery.
+🏅 Always looking for new challenges.

+Main dev skills :

+➡️ Nextjs
+➡️ Nodejs
+➡️ RestAPI

 👀 Find more about me and my projects [here](google.com)

 💬 Ask me about anything [here](mailto:remi.lagorce@outlook.fr)